-Saint Martin's Provisional Enrollment Program (PrEP) is a uniquely-designed program assist students to thrive in both our community and beyond.
-This is for students whose academic preparation is below our normal admission criteria but of whom we believe have the grit and determination to be successful with support.
+Saint Martin's Provisional Enrollment Program (PrEP) is designed to help students to thrive in both our community and beyond.
+PrEP is intended for students whose academic preparation is below our normal admission criteria but that we believe have the grit and determination to be successful with support.
 Saint Martin's PrEP assists students who are poised to be successful in college and offers additional focused academic advising, mentoring, and support to help make the transition from high school a successful one.
 A limited number of students will be accepted into the PrEP program each year.
 For additional information please contact the Office of Admissions.